Our Mission and History

 Timeline of Key Events

-1929: Doors open to new building designed by Harvey P. Smith
+1929: HNS opens doors to new building designed by Harvey P. Smith

-1990: Kid's Place Child Development & Treatment Center is opened
+1990: We open Kid's Place Child Development & Treatment Center

 2017: HNS celebrates a century of service

-2018: Capital Campaign launched to rehabilitate our historic building
+2018: We launch a Capital Campaign to rehabilitate our historic building